Our perfect wedding...on a train

 It took two and half years for Jules and Paul to take the plunge and go on a date.

 They’d brushed past each other at various events around Fort Lauderdale, but had assumed each was unavailable.
-Yet, at the weekend, the couple tied the knot onboard a Virgin Trains USA (formerly Brightline) train.
+Yet, at the weekend, the couple tied the knot onboard a Brightline (soon to be Virgin Trains) train.

 Jules, a former flight attendant from Brazil, had assumed that Paul, a retired ship captain and pilot, was straight.
 Paul thought Jules was in a relationship.